issactoast/EnBlog/content/home/about.md

 +++

 # Biography

 <img width="400" height="400" src="https://raw.githubusercontent.com/issactoast/EnBlog/master/static/img/mycommute_route.gif" align="right">

 Hello!
-I am Issac(Sak) Lee who is a PhD candidate of Statistics & Actuarial Science at the University of Iowa.
+I am Issac Lee who is a PhD candidate of Statistics & Actuarial Science at the University of Iowa.
 My beloved academic supervisor is [N.D.
-Shyamalkumar](http://homepage.divms.uiowa.edu/~nshyamal/). :)
+Shyamalkumar](http://homepage.divms.uiowa.edu/~nshyamal/).

 I am generally interested in many machine learning techniques which can be applied in actuarial science field.
 More specifically, here are some lists of topics which graped my attention thesedays: